-For both course types, your first task is to enter your goals.
+Before you start your course, you must enter your goals.
 Write a statement of at least 50 words explaining what you hope to achieve from your course.
-From there, you’re ready to move on to your tutorials.
+Once that’s complete you are ready to get started!

 Your course is designed to build your skills as you progress through each lesson.
 We strongly recommend that you work through each lesson in order and to not jump ahead.